Juhani

 are realized in real time for customer needs, just "now and here".
 Responsible

-personal contribution of each member of the company's personnel (including the
+personal contribution of each member of the organization's personnel (including the

 top management) is provided in natural working environments.
 Responsibility is